Toolkit: Preparing for study

 - furniture and bedding

-- staple kitchen items, such as oil and cooking utensils
+- staple kitchen items, such as oil, cooking utensils and cleaning gear.

 University student flats